projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 system lifecycle management based on IOC polling.
 It communicates with the VM manager to handle the User VM state, such as S3 and power-off.

-VHM
+HSM
 ===

-The VHM (virtio & hypercall module) kernel module is the Service VM kernel driver supporting User VM management and device emulation.
-Device Model follows the standard Linux char device API (ioctl) to access VHM functionalities.
-VHM communicates with the ACRN hypervisor through hypercall or upcall interrupts.
+The HSM (Hypervisor service module) kernel module is the Service VM kernel driver supporting User VM management and device emulation.
+Device Model follows the standard Linux char device API (ioctl) to access HSM functionalities.
+HSM communicates with the ACRN hypervisor through hypercall or upcall interrupts.

-Refer to the VHM chapter for more details.
+Refer to the HSM chapter for more details.

 Kernel Mediators
 ================